Hausarbeiten logo

 The postmodern notions of exile and displacement are contested among scholars as their applications constantly undergo further transformation and modification.
 Especially the effects of globalization, including economic mass migration and other transnational population movements, have contributed to add a multiplicity of variations to their original denotation.
 Whilst in Greco-Roman Antiquity exile was coined as label for an individual banishment from a centre of civilization, in a postmodern context it refers to both a voluntary or involuntary human condition.
 Yet, beyond doubt, one must clearly distinguish between the different exilic experiences of various groups such as refugees, expatriates, émigrés, emigrants and so on because they differ in modalities and circumstances: it is obvious that enforced political displacement under harsh conditions and to an undesired place has a much more traumatic impact on self-identity than, for example, a planned migration for economic reasons.
 Yet exile was never a unitary category as it can refer to specific social and political conditions.
 Even though it is often used as an umbrella term, the motivations or direct causes to leave one’s country of origin can be as manifold as the various exilic realities in the host countries.
 Still, what all exiles have in common is the fact that they leave behind their home country in exchange for a life abroad.
 Nevertheless, in this context there are two questions that are crucial: has the exile chosen to leave or was s/he forced to do so?
 And is s/he part of a safety net or does s/he come to the host country unprotected?

-This analysis aims to explore the concepts of exile, bilingualism, and identity in the autobiographical works of Nancy Huston and Eva Hoffman.
-By comparing their experiences and perspectives, the text investigates the role of migration, exile, and displacement in personal development and the creative process.
+This essay explores the concepts of exile, bilingualism, and identity through a comparative analysis of the autobiographical works of Nancy Huston and Eva Hoffman, examining how migration and linguistic displacement influence their personal development and creative work as writers.

-• The creative potential of exile and fragmentation
+• The creative role of self-division and fragmentation in autobiographical writing.

-• The relationship between childhood experiences and the formation of identity
+• The process of cultural adaptation and the formation of a "new" identity in host countries.

 Exile